 So you’ve come up with an app idea.
 That’s cool.
 You’re cool.
 Now you need to take that abstract idea and turn it into an actual application.
 The mobile app design and development process requires a lot of work (and time and money).
 But what about the details?
 How should you approach it?
 Where should you start?
+How do you maintain it, monetize, and market it?
 We have answers to these questions and many more.

-The list of steps to develop a mobile app, if we were to post them in detail, would be pretty long.
+With more than a decade in business, we at Mind Studios successfully delivered various projects for healthcare, sports, logistics, and real estate businesses.
+If we were to post mobile application development steps in detail, the list would be pretty long.
 Long and full of jargon.
-So we’ve lumped them all together and divided them into four major stages for simplicity.
+So we’ve lumped them all together and divided them into five major stages of application development for simplicity.

 Stage 1: Discovery

-At the very beginning, when you assemble a team of developers or come to an outsourcing software development company, your first task will be to provide as many details about the project as possible.
-The more detailed your project description is, the easier it will be for your development team to feel out possible pitfalls and either avoid or neutralize them.
+At the very beginning, when you assemble a team of developers or come to an outsourcing mobile app development company, your first task will be to provide as many details about the project as possible.
+The more detailed your project description is, the easier it will be for your app development team to feel out possible pitfalls and either avoid or neutralize them.

 Sketch your idea

 To make the discovery stage easier and more useful, many companies, Mind Studios included, use the Lean Canvas — a table of sorts where you fill in information about your idea, the problem your app will solve, the possible solution you’ve come up with, and more.
 The Lean Canvas is one of the best options to organize the most crucial information about your company in regard to the project: strengths and weaknesses, advantages you have that your competitors don’t, and so on.

 You can try your hand at the Lean Canvas with CNVS or Canvanizer, if you want.